Click this link to open the information on Item D12 label H on the ATO website.

-To claim this expense as a deduction you need to answer Yes the question:
+To claim this expense as a deduction you need to answer a series of questions.
+These questions are provided in the Personal superannuation contributions worksheet (psc).
+Refer to Personal superannuation contributions (psc).

 The Personal superannuation contributions worksheet (psc) populates label H with the Amount of contribution.

 You must answer yes to all three questions in the worksheet to open the fields for data entry.
 The sum of the entries will be integrated to label H on the main return.

 If you have made eligible contributions to more than one complying superannuation fund or a retirement savings account, create a separate psc worksheet for each.
 If there is only one schedule, there is no Index.
 Creating the second worksheet creates the Index.
 Click the New button to create the second or other additional worksheets.

 For the 2017-18 financial year, the concessional contributions cap is $25,000.

 From the 2013-14 financial year onward, excess concessional contributions are no longer subject to excess contributions tax.
 If a member's contributions exceed the cap, the amount will be included in the member's assessable income and taxed at their marginal tax rate.